IoanHadarean/fullstackmilestoneproject/README.md

 Wedding Planner is an easy to use and simple website that can help you plan the perfect wedding.
 The website design is clean and does not hinder accessibility in any way.
 Anyone can choose from the wide range of wedding products offered such as dresses, shoes, suits and so on and so forth.
 Not only does the website allow users to register and login to the website, but it also incorporates functionalities such as a shopping cart for purchasing products and a forum for customers to share their impressions about the website.
 Charts have been used as a marketing technique to assess how many orders and sales were done in the last 3 days and the last 3 months.
-Furthermore, users can contact the support team (admin) in case of technical issues
+Furthermore, users can contact the support team (admin) in case of technical issues.
 They can also get the money back if they are not happy with their purchases by submitting a refund request with the reference code that they get by email when buying a product.
 Users can search for products/posts and can also filter them by category/user.
 In addition, they can edit and add images to their profiles as well as publish and edit their own posts (posts are saved as drafts in the first instance and they can be published afterwards).
 The website offers an easy to use like and comment system where customers can toggle the replies visibility.
 Last but not least, pagination has been